trOnk12/rijksmusem/documentation/README.md

         }
     }

+    // endregion

+    // region Helpers

     data class MetadataItem(val key: String, val value: String)

     enum class Status {
         // The player is initialized but not playing and does not have an item to play.
 This should be the default state INITIALIZED,

-        // The player is about to begin loading LOADING,
+        // The player failed to load the item
-        // The player has finished loading
-        LOADING_FINISHED,
+        FAILED,

         // The player is about to begin buffering BUFFERING,

         // The player has finished buffering
         BUFFERING_FINISHED,

         // The player is playing the item
         PLAYING,

         // The player has been paused
         PAUSED,

         // The player has finished the whole item.
 This would be the last state for an item FINISHED,
-        // The player failed to load the item
-        FAILED,

         // The player state is unknown.
         UNKNOWN;
     }